kantuni/missing-semester/lecture1.md

 - with `./` you're making a shortcut assuming that the script is just right here in the current directory you're sitting in AND it will be executable.

 Source: https://askubuntu.com/a/22948

+> 8\.
+Look up the `chmod` program (e.g. use `man chmod`).

+The `chmod` utility modifies the file mode bits of the listed files as specified by the mode operand.
+It may also be used to modify the Access Control Lists (ACLs) associated with the listed files.